 FHWA may consider the alternative in preparing the EIS if it deems the alternative reasonable.
-According to the American Association of State Highway and Transportation Officials, "reasonable alternatives include those that are practical costs, asset lifespans, or project construction durations, all of which will impact the overall environment in some fashion and will have significant daily impact on commuters from the west and other Turnpike users.
+According to the American Association of State Highway and Transportation Officials, "reasonable alternatives include those that are practical costs, asset lifespans, or project construction durations, all of which or feasible from the technical and economic standpoint and using common sense, rather than simply desirable from the standpoint of the applicant."